LagoLunatic/dsvrandom/README.txt

 A: Do a jumpkick off the breakable wall next to the Magnes point: http://i.imgur.com/y0TXcE0.gif Note that you must angle the jumpkick straight down.
 The hitbox on Shanoa's foot is too small to hit the wall when doing a diagonal jumpkick.

-Q: I found Konami Man/Twin Bee/Vic Viper in Portrait of Ruin, but I didn't get a stat boost.

-A: Save and reload the game for it to take effect.

 Q: Sometimes I can charge spells in midair?

 A: One of the things the Skill Stats/Behavior option does is randomly allowing skills to be used in midair that normally only work on the ground.